davidmalcolm/texi2rst/output/_build/html/_sources/pointer-bounds-checker-built-in-functions.txt

 This built-in function stores the bounds associated with pointer ``ptr_val`` and location ``ptr_addr`` into Bounds Table.
-This can be useful to propagate bounds from legacy code without touching the associated pointers memory when pointers are copied as integers.
+This can be useful to propagate bounds from legacy code without touching the associated pointer's memory when pointers are copied as integers.
 With Pointer Bounds Checker off, the built-in function call is ignored.